-Whether you’re a seasoned physician assistant or just considering the path to becoming a PA, you probably know that this is a lucrative and rewarding career choice.
+Whether you’re a seasoned physician assistant or just considering the path to starting your physician assistant career, you probably know that this is a lucrative and rewarding career choice.
 On top of that, PAs tend to be very, very happy in their field.
-But don't just take our word for it.
+But what is the typical PA salary?

-Entry-level PAs earn around $91,540 per year on average, according to PayScale.com.
-However, starting salaries will vary, depending on factors like your education level and location.
-For example, if you start your PA career in a high-paying city, you could earn 6 percent more than the national average.
+Entry-level PAs have an average annual base salary of $105,856 as of March 2023, according to Salary.com.
+However, starting salaries will vary depending on factors like your education level and location.
+For example, if you start your PA career in the top-paying states, you could earn 6% more than the national average and be among the highest-paid physician assistants.

 Most PAs are paid an annual salary.
 The typical PA salary can also vary by specialty.
 For example, PAs with an emergency medicine specialty earn more than $200,000 per year on average.

-The BLS ranks the following as the top paying industries for PAs.
+The BLS ranks the following as the top-paying industries for PAs as of May 2021.
 Here is the average salary for each specialty:

 Independent contractors and PAs who work in urgent care or emergency medicine are more likely to make an hourly wage than an annual salary.
-Data from the BLS shows that the average hourly wage for a PA is $55.81 and the median hourly rate is $55.48 as of May 2018.
+Data from the BLS shows that the median hourly rate for a PA is $58.43 as of May 2021.
 PAs who are paid hourly may also be eligible for overtime pay.

 The path to becoming a PA isn’t always easy, but it’s well worth it for anyone looking for a high-paying, flexible career working with medical patients.